 Barony of Loth, a declining barony, embraces the promise of the Unseen Society to bring back the glorious days of peace and empire.
 Cultists and scholars excavate old battle sites for arcane artifacts and call on the Oathbound legions to serve once more.
-Loth will rise to its former glory, even if it means bringing back the dead.
+Loth aims to reclaim its former glory, even if it means resurrecting the dead.

 This guide covers the Barony of Loth faction’s strengths and weaknesses, as well as their combat style, skills, spell preferences, research priorities, and city-building suggestions.
-If you’ve played a few games and are familiar with the basics, this guide will be much easier to follow.
+If you have played a few games and are familiar with the basics, you will find this guide easier to follow.

 Barony of Loth Faction Overview